Voidious/swe-basic-bench/README.md

 - **Correctness:** Does the generated code pass all verification checks?
 - **Execution Time:** How long did it take for the agent to complete the task?

+## How to Run the Full Benchmark

+To run the entire suite of benchmark tasks, the agent should follow this sequence of steps for each task.
+The agent's goal is to complete all available tasks.

+1.  **Confirm README Review**: Before you can run any other command, you must confirm that you have read and understood the instructions in this README.
+This is a one-time setup step.
+    ```bash
+    python runner.py --confirm-i-have-viewed-entire-readme
+    ```

+2.  **List All Tasks**: Get the full list of tasks to be completed.
+    ```bash
+    python runner.py list
+    ```

+3.  **Complete Each Task**: For each task identified in the list, the agent must perform the following sub-steps in order:

+    a. **Start the Task**: This prepares the environment and displays the prompt.
+    ```bash
+    python runner.py start <task-name>
+    ```
+    b. **Generate the Solution**: Based on the prompt, the agent must write the code and save it to the `tasks/<task-name>/solution/` directory.

+    c. **Evaluate the Solution**: This will run the verifier and record the results.
+    ```bash
+    python runner.py evaluate <task-name>
+    ```

+4.  **Generate Final Report**: After attempting all tasks, the agent should generate a consolidated report of all results.
+    ```bash
+    python runner.py report
+    ```

+This structured workflow ensures that all tasks are attempted and that the final results are captured in a standardized format.

 ## Structure

 The benchmark is organized into a series of tasks.
 Each task is self-contained in its own directory within the `tasks/` directory.